 Softube Trident A-Range

-The Softube Trident A-Range (link to check the price at Plugin Boutique) is a very specific semi-parametric EQ emulation, modelled exactly after channel 15 of the Trident A-Range at Sweet Silence Studio' B' in Denmark.
+The Softube Trident A-Range is a very specific semi-parametric EQ emulation, modelled exactly after channel 15 of the Trident A-Range at Sweet Silence Studio' B' in Denmark.

 This musical EQ has 4 frequency bands that have a way of interacting in rather unpredictable ways.
 Of course, the EQ wouldn't be so beloved if its unpredictability sounded awful.
 Rather, with this EQ (and Softube's emulation of it), the results are often greater than what could be expected.